Types of Degrees Masonry Majors Are Getting

 |Job Title||Job Growth Rate||Median Salary|

 |First-Line Supervisors of Construction Trades and Extraction Workers||12.6%||$65,230|

 |Tile and Marble Setters||9.8%||$41,840|

-Masonry majors often go into careers where salaries can range from $44,000 to $54,000.
+Average salaries range from $44,370 to $54,430 (25th to 75th percentile) for careers related to masonry.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

-Amount of Education Required for Masonry Major Jobs
+Amount of Education Required for Careers Related to Masonry

-Some careers associated with masonry may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with masonry require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

-How much education do you really need to compete in today’s job market?
+How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to masonry have obtained the following education levels.

 |Some College Courses||14.6%|

 In the 2017-2018 academic year, 63 schools offered some type of masonry program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.